Tismoney/HessianFree/README.md

 # HessianFree

+Code of the project "On the New method of Hessian-free second-order optimization".

-Project of Skoltech course "Numerical Linear Algebra"
+Made initially as a project for Skoltech course "Numerical Linear Algebra 2019"

 ## Quick quide